lordgrilo/complexity-book/README.md

+# Source material for the course of "Complessita' nei sistemi sociali"

-# Instructions for updating the Complexity coursebook.
+## Instructions for updating the coursebook.

 - add additional notebooks/markdown files to directories separated by topic
 - add the corresponding files to the `_toc.yml` file to add them to the overall table of content of the book.